infosmick/fws/README.md

-Installation of FW Installer on micro ESP via Web page
+FirmWare Storee (FWS) for ESP with installation of the FW Installer (FWI) on micro ESP via Web page.